There are two sides to the question “Do you ever get over not having children?” And it really depends on who’s doing the asking.

 But I couldn’t have done this alone.
 Grief, like love, cannot exist in a vacuum; it needs to be held in the tender heart and understanding of another.

-In my experience, the only people who ever understood, really understood what it felt like to not be a mother, were women like us – the childless by circumstance.
+In my experience, the only people who ever understood, really understood what it felt like to not be a mother, were women like us – the childless-not-by-choice.
 No one else ever understood the depth and breadth of my loss, my future, my identity as a woman, my place in society and amongst my peers.
 And in that understanding, my grief finally felt heard, held, understood.
 And so it did what it longed to do – it healed my heart so that I was ready to love life again.

 Not being a mother has left a scar on my heart that will always be there.
 Always be tender.
 And can be touched and bring me to tears for surprising reasons.